 |Fill in the blanks||0-5|

 To know more about SBI PO Prelims Syllabus, check at the linked article.

 Apart from the SBI PO Prelims syllabus for English language, aspirants can also check General English for competitive exams at the linked article.

 SBI PO English Books and Preparation Strategies

 Candidates should pay importance to the sectional cutoff of the SBI PO exam along with the overall cutoff.
-Candidates should try reading the latest newspapers like “Economic Times”, magazines and journals to improve their vocabulary and grammatical skills.
+Candidates are encouraged to read the latest newspapers like “Economic Times”, magazines and journals to improve their vocabulary and grammatical skills.

 To learn more about SBI PO Preparation, check at the linked article.

 Here’s a list of books that candidates can refer while preparing for SBI PO English section: